Loading Guild Resources

 The registration and licensing requirements apply where a dwelling in Wales is being offered for letting or is subject to a domestic tenancy.

 A 'domestic tenancy' is an occupation contract under the Renting Homes (Wales) Act 2016 (the most common agreement applicable to the most rented property in Wales) or a regulated tenancy under the Rent Act 1977.
-The provisions do not apply if you rent to lodgers in your own home or the tenancy cannot be an occupation contract.
+The provisions do not apply if you rent to lodgers in your own home or if the tenancy cannot be an occupation contract.
 See later for more information about the types of agreements and different situations.

 Under the Renting Homes (Wales) Act 2016, the agreement between the landlord and occupier is referred to as an occupation contract.
 This may legally be a tenancy or a licence, but they are all called occupation contracts.
 This handbook covers situations covered by the Renting Homes (Wales) Act 2016 and situations outside that legislation; we will generally refer to an 'agreement' to mean both occupation contracts and tenancies or licences outside the Act.
 We will use those words if we are talking only about occupation contracts.
 Likewise, if only referring to tenancies or licences outside the Act, we will refer to tenancies or licences.